 Students may also be housed in local shared apartments (meals not included), or in homestays (two meals a day included), depending on availability.

-This cost includes pre-departure advising by CIEE staff, housing, health insurance, onsite orientation, 24 hour emergency support, field trips and cultural activities, and the risk management fee.
+This cost includes pre-departure advising by CIEE staff, housing, on-site orientation, 24 hour emergency support, field trips and cultural activities, and international health insurance.

 International airfare (varies with point of departure and carrier): $1,200 - $1,600

 SIM card or international cell phone: $30 - $150

 Passport: $160 (all students must have a valid passport to participate)

 The Wofford College Travel Grants provide assistance to students who are participating in an Interim Travel/Study program.
 Financial need and academic merit are the principle considerations in awarding these grants.
 Students who are applying for an Interim travel grant will be informed of their travel grant application status prior to the Interim application deadline.
 Please note that any funding received from a travel grant cannot be used towards the Interim program deposit.